uts58/scGCN/readme.md

-# scGCN: Integrative Analysis of scHi-C and scRNA-seq Using Graph Convolutional Networks
+# An Exploration of Integrative Analysis of Simultaneously Profiled scHi-C and scRNA-seq Data Using Graph Convolutional Network
+### Code Name: scGCN
+---

 **scGCN** is a PyTorch Geometric-based framework for integrative analysis of simultaneously profiled single-cell Hi-C (scHi-C) and single-cell RNA-seq (scRNA-seq) data using unsupervised Graph Convolutional Networks (GCNs).
 It transforms chromatin interactions and gene expression into graphs to uncover relationships between 3D genome architecture and gene expression in single cells.